danaom/LAMP/README.md

 # LAMP
 web,php,mariadb
-This is my fird doc
+This is my first doc